-The Trap of Hyper Independence and How to Heal
+The Trap of Hyper Independence and and How it Affects Our Relationships

-Why Asking for Help Can Feel Impossible When You’ve Experienced Childhood Emotional Neglect
+Why Asking for Help for Hyper Independence and Childhood Emotional Neglect Can Feel Impossible

 If you grew up feeling like you couldn’t rely on anyone, it makes sense that as an adult, you might operate like you don’t need anyone.